We're pleased to announce a community partnership with Jean Hailes for Women’s Health for Women’s Health Week 2020.

 ‘Check in on your health’ is this year’s message for what is Australia’s biggest week focusing on good health and wellbeing for all women, including LGBTI women and trans and gender diverse people of all ages.

-“The Alliance is really pleased to be part of Women’s Health Week and to be partnering with Jean Hailes.
-We know that LGBTI women and gender diverse people experience significant health disparities and the week allows for us all to come together to shine a light on these important health issues,” said Nicky Bath, CEO, the National LGBTI Health Alliance.
+“LGBTIQ+ Health Australia is really pleased to be part of Women’s Health Week and to be partnering with Jean Hailes.
+We know that LGBTI women and gender diverse people experience significant health disparities and the week allows for us all to come together to shine a light on these important health issues,” said Nicky Bath, CEO, LGBTIQ+ Health Australia.

 “We will be using the week to encourage LGBTI women and gender diverse people to ‘check in on your health’.”

 Making that doctor appointment or general health check can often be sidelined by other priorities, especially during the COVID-19 pandemic.
 Our bodies are unique, and our needs are too.
 Find a doctor that you trust, feel comfortable and safe with to discuss your specific needs.

 - Don’t be invisible – your story matters.
 Take a moment to complete the Jean Hailes’ Women’s Health Week survey: https://www.jeanhailes.org.au/research/womens-health-survey

 “Women’s Health Week is an essential reminder to prioritise our health.
 It is also important that we use the week to talk about our health and about those health issues that are often hidden and experienced in silence.”